 In the past decade, fulfillment centers have gone from a narrow resource used by a few large corporations to an essential component of the retail economy.
 Even the smallest startups and crowdfunded product launches can outsource their fulfillment.
 ECommerce platforms like Shopify now provide fulfillment services.

 Businesses that Will Benefit from the Use of a Fulfillment Center

 Amazon uses its own network of fulfillment warehouses for Amazon FBA.
 However, most eCommerce companies aren’t big enough to support their own fulfillment operations.
 If you have a small or mid-sized company, outsourcing your order fulfillment to a third-party logistics company just makes sense.
 Outsourcing is particularly helpful for managing multi-channel fulfillment.

 It can be hard to figure out the right time to make the leap from packing boxes in your own facility to using 3PL services to ship your orders.
 Here are some decision points you should consider.

 How much time do you spend on fulfillment vs. marketing and business development?

 Your time (and your staff’s time) is valuable.
 Customer service, marketing, and planning will grow your business.
 It doesn’t make business sense for you to spend your time picking and packing orders.
-If your sales have grown to the point where fulfillment, returns, and customers service are taking time from your business development, it’s time to outsource.
+If your sales have grown to the point where fulfillment, returns, and customer service are taking time from your business development, it’s time to outsource.

 Can you handle your next big order?

-Do you need help with customer service?
+Do you need help with reverse logistics?